What Is The Area Code For California

 The CPUC is responsible for planning and managing California's area code resources.
 This involves forecasting future demand for phone numbers, evaluating the need for new area codes, and implementing strategies to ensure an adequate supply of numbers.
 The CPUC works closely with the telecommunications industry and other stakeholders to make informed decisions about area code planning.

 In recent years, the CPUC has focused on promoting efficient use of existing area codes and minimizing the need for new ones.
 This includes implementing number conservation measures, such as reclaiming unused phone numbers and encouraging the use of shared numbering resources.
-By taking a proactive approach to area code planning, the CPUC aims to ensure that California's telecommunications infrastructure can continue to meet the needs of its growing population and economy.
+By taking a proactive approach to area code planning, the CPUC aims to make sure California's telecommunications infrastructure can continue to meet the needs of its growing population and economy.

 Tips and Expert Advice for Navigating California Area Codes